-After 5 minutes, turn the mixer back on and add the salt.
+After 30 minutes, turn the mixer back on and add the salt.
 Knead a few more minutes.
-The dough should be in a form of a "knarly" or lumpy ball.
-The dough should just barely stick to your fingers but be mostly dry.
+The dough should be in a form of a slightly lumpy ball.
+The dough should just barely stick to your fingers.
 If it is too wet, add a tablespoon (15 ml) or two of flour and knead for another minute or two.

-After kneading, spray or wipe the inside of a bowl with a little vegetable oil.
-Place the dough into the bowl.
-Now flip it over and roll it around to coat the dough ball with the oil.
-Next, place a piece of plastic wrap over the dough.
+After kneading, place the dough ball in a bowl.
+Put a piece of plastic wrap over the bowl.
 This prevents the dough from drying out during rise.
 Cover the bowl with a dark kitchen towel.

 I usually let it rise all night, so I just set it on the kitchen counter.
-If you're in a hurry, you can place in a 90-95F environment and it will rise in 2 - 3 hours.
+You can also place the bowl in the refrigerator if your not ready to bake in 4-8 hours.
 Once you go through this a couple of times you will get a feel for how long it takes.
 The dough ball should double or triple in size. probably filling the bowl to its brim.
 At this point, you are now ready to form the dough.